 First, the now-storied trilobite beds of Morocco started to produce Cambrian-age Paradoxides trilobites of prodigious size… and in equally prodigious numbers.
 By the late '80s, thousands of specimens, some 18 inches long, began to emerge on the world stage, highlighting museum displays, flooding fossil trade shows and even appearing in local rock shops.
 These massive specimens almost single-handedly changed public perceptions about trilobites; no longer were they fingernail-sized fossils designed for well-manicured cabinets of curiosities or carefully curated institutional shelves.
 Now they were often presented as natural monstrosities, remnants of the primordial past that could be viewed from across the room… even if that room happened to be a grand gallery filled with hundreds of invited guests.

 Only a few years after these giant Moroccan trilobites started hitting the world market, dozens of 10 inch examples of the Ordovician Dikelocephalid trilobite Asaphopsoides brevica began emerging from central China.
-And in 1998, a 28 inch-long specimen of Isotelus rex (roughly “The King of Trilobites”) was being collected by members of the Royal Ontario Museum along the shores of Hudson Bay in Manitoba, Canada, making it the largest complete trilobite yet found.
+And in 1998, a 28 inch-long specimen of Isotelus rex (roughly “The King of Trilobites”) was being collected by members of the Manitoba Museum and University of Manitoba field party along the shores of Hudson Bay in Manitoba, Canada, making it the largest complete trilobite yet found.

 An obvious question then began to emerge: why did trilobites in certain locations grow to such astounding dimensions?
 One of the current hypotheses speculates that gigantism can be brought on as an adaption to a colder aquatic climate.
 Other scholars have speculated that much like some modern-day arthropods, trilobites might have continued growing throughout their lives, molting their hard exoskeletons on a regular basis to reflect their ever-increasing dimensions.